-To compare with these three kinds of Ethernet cables, you may find their difference easily.
+To compare Cat5 vs 5e vs 6 Ethernet cables, you may find their difference easily.

 Cat5 vs Cat5e cable

 Cat5e is distinguished from the original Cat5 standard primarily in its performance requirements.
-There are several differences in the following aspects:
+The differences between cat 5e vs cat 5 mainly lie in the following aspects:

 - Network support – Cat5 cable will support 10/100 Ethernet (i.e. Ethernet and Fast Ethernet) while Cat5e cable will support Ethernet, Fast Ethernet, and Gigabit Ethernet.
-Cat5e cable is completely backwards compatible, and can be used in any application in which you would normally use Cat5 cable.
+Cat5e cable is completely backward compatible and can be used in any application in which you would normally use Cat5 cable.